 Friday, January 25, 2013

-The Forgotten by David Balducci
+The Forgotten

-I always love to figure out how an author determines the Title of the book, Don’t you?
-Sometimes the title is very straight and to the point.
-Other times I sit there scratching my head wondering where the author or for that matter the publisher came up with the title.
-Of Mice and Men by John Steinbeck is one of those and I have talked with English Teachers and other readers and I still don't get it.
-I would be willing to hear from any of you if you feel you can enlighten me.
-Sometimes the reason for the title is not very obvious.
-For this book, You definitely get it right from the beginning.
+I always love to figure out how an author lands on a book title.
+Don’t you?
+Sometimes the title is very straight and tells you exactly what you are getting.
+Other times I sit there scratching my head wondering where the author or for that matter the publisher came up with it.
+Of Mice and Men by John Steinbeck is one of those for me. and I have talked with English Teachers, fellow readers even people who swear they actually get it and I still don't.
+If you feel confident enough, then please enlighten me.

 No comments: